20 beautiful places to visit in Devon

 An enchanting area of natural beauty, it is encompassed by myths of headless horsemen and stories of beasts and ghosts.

-It has been an inspiration to writers for centuries, most notably influencing Arthur Conan Doyle’s Hound of the Baskervilles.
+I’m sure you’ll be aware that it’s been an inspiration to writers for centuries, most notably influencing Arthur Conan Doyle’s Hound of the Baskervilles.

-The area is great for hikers, with extensive trails and various tors to climb.
-There are also guided tours where visitors can explore ruined castles and learn more about the rich history of Dartmoor.
+I know hikers will love this area, with extensive trails and various tors to climb.
+There are also guided tours where you can explore ruined castles and learn more about the rich history of Dartmoor.
+Discover deserted medieval farmhouses and Neolithic tombs.

 The park is also home to plenty of wildlife, including Dartmoor ponies and Highland cows which roam free through the wilderness.

-Take the opportunity to immerse yourself in the cultural heritage of the historical towns and villages which surround the park.
+I’d suggest taking the opportunity to immerse yourself in the cultural heritage of the historical towns and villages which surround the park.

 Aside from hiking, other activities include climbing, bouldering, horse riding, camping, canoeing, and kayaking.